kernelci/kernelci-project/kernelci.org/content/en/docs/instances/staging.md

 GitHub pull requests before they get merged.
-This is handled by tools in the [`kernelci-deploy`](https://github.com/kernelci/kernelci-deploy) project, to pull all the open pull requests for a given project, apply some arbitrary patches and push a resulting `staging.kernelci.org` branch back to the repository with a tag.
+This is handled by tools in the [`kernelci-deploy`](https://github.com/kernelci/kernelci-deploy) project, to pull all the open pull requests for a given project, apply some arbitrary patches and push a resulting `staging-mainline` branch back to the repository with a tag.
 This branch is being replaced (force-pushed) every time the tool is run.